Personal insurance explained

 Trauma (crisis) insurance cover

 Trauma or crisis cover provides a lump sum payment to help people recover from a traumatic event such as a heart attack, cancer or stroke.
 This lump sum can be used to ease financial stress during a period of recuperation, where items such as home modifications and specialist medical attention may be incurred.

 Everyone who relies on a regular income needs to consider income protection.
 Your ability to earn an income is possibly your most valuable asset and should be protected.
 Income protection can provide you with a safety net if you are unable to work in the event of a temporary disablement due to sickness or accident.
 It is designed to help maintain your lifestyle by ensuring your cash flow needs and expenses can continue to be met during a period of absence from work.

 The premiums that you will pay for this type of policy are generally tax deductible.
 If you hold your insurance within super, the super fund is able to claim a tax deduction on income protection insurance premiums which can reduce the cost of the cover.

-Do you need death and TPD cover?
+Do you need life, TPD or trauma insurance cover?

 - Do you have debts?
 Such as mortgage, credit cards, personal loans?